Cohomological Methods in Intersection Theory

-\end{thm} The case where $X$ is the spectrum of a field is essentially contained in the work of Suslin and Voevodsky \cite{SV}.
+for $\Lambda$ of positive invertible characteristic on $X$, compatible with 6-operations.
+In particular \end{thm} The case where $X$ is the spectrum of a field is essentially contained in the work of Suslin and Voevodsky \cite{SV}.
 See \cite[Corollary~5.5.4]{CD4} for the general case.
 We should mention that the equivalence of categories above is easy to construct.
 The main observation is Voevodsky's theorem \ref{chern}, together with the Kummer short exact sequence induced by $t\mapsto t^n$

 (where $\mu_n$ is the sheaf of $n$-th roots of unity), from which follows the identification $\Lambda(1)\cong\mu_n\otimes_{\ZZ/n\ZZ}\Lambda$, where $n$ is the characteristic of $\Lambda$.
 In particular, $\Lambda(1)$ is already $\otimes$-invertible, which implies (by inspection of universal properties) that